Geir Bakke: Sarpsborg 08

 On 23 October 2014, Bakke was announced as head coach of Sarpborg 08.
 He signed a four-year deal with the club, effective 1 January 2015.
 He led the team to their first ever Norwegian Cup final in 2015, which they lost to Rosenborg with the score 0–2.
 In the 2017 season, Sarpsborg 08 finished third in Eliteserien.
 The third-place finish secured their first league medal in club history and qualified the club for European football for the first time.
 On 10 May 2017, Bakke signed a new five-year deal, which would have made him Sarpsborg 08's head coach until the end of the 2022 season.
 Instead Bakke left for then 1. division side Lillestrøm in 2019.

 Lillestrøm

 On 31 of December 2019, Geir Bakke was announced as the new head coach of Lillestrøm SK, which found themselves in the 1. division of Norwegian football.
 The following season, 2020, Bakke led the team to promotion back to the Eliteserien.

+Return to Vålerenga

+On 12 of July 2023, Geir Bakke became Vålerenga's head coach on a deal that would last till 2027.
+Vålerenga were relegated to the OBOS-ligaen after they lost the Eliteserien relegation playoff to Kristiansund BK, losing 4-5 on penalties after an aggregate score of 2-2.
+Bakke led his team to promotion back to the Eliteserien in the 2024 season after finishing 1^{st} in the league with 69 points.
+He finished the 2025 season in 6^{th}, with top goalscorer Elias Sørensen scoring 12 goals.
+On 6 of May 2026, Geir Bakke was sacked as head coach and was replaced by Petter Myhre, who served as the interim coach till a new coach was appointed.
+This came after a poor start to the season, with the team winning one of Bakke's last five matches.